 If you are diagnosed with COPD, your doctor will discuss a treatment plan, which will most likely consist of traditional remedies that treat your symptoms, rather than the disease itself.
 As these symptoms intensify, many people decide to take charge of their situation by seeking an alternative treatment—cellular therapy.
 So, is it time to consider cellular therapy?

-At the Lung Institute, we screen each patient thoroughly, focusing on medical history and current condition to encourage only the best-possible treatment results.
+At the Lung Health Institute, we screen each patient thoroughly, focusing on medical history and current condition to encourage only the best-possible treatment results.
 Using the natural maintenance capabilities of cells, we first withdraw, isolate and concentrate the patient’s cells from their blood.
 We then reintroduce the cells into the body where they naturally come to rest inside the lungs, promoting healing and inflammation reduction.

 If you have been diagnosed with a chronic lung condition and have been cancer-free for at least five years, perhaps cellular therapy at the Lung Health Institute can improve your quality of life.
 To learn more, join us for one of our frequent online webinars and in-person seminars, or contact us by calling 888-745-6697 to find out if you qualify for treatment.